 Food is at the heart of many of the world’s environmental, social and economic challenges.
-The issues – from soil health to public health – are complex and cannot be solved in isolation.
-As it stands, the way we produce and consume food is pushing the planet and its systems to the limit.
+The issues – from soil health to public health and how to sustain a growing global population on finite resources – are complex and cannot be solved in isolation.
+As it stands, the way we produce, consume and value food is pushing the planet, and its systems on which we rely, beyond their limits.

-So how do we ensure enough safe, nutritious food for everyone, and food that’s produced sustainably and affordably?
-We call this sustainable nutrition - an approach that optimises health and nutritional outcomes whilst restoring the key ecosystems and farming livelihoods on which we depend.
+So how do we ensure we produce enough safe, nutritious and affordable food for everyone in sustainable ways?
+We call this sustainable nutrition - an approach to food production that optimises health and nutritional outcomes whilst restoring the key ecosystems and farming livelihoods on which we depend.

-Talk to Lesley Mitchell, our Associate Director of Sustainable Nutrition or see more about our work in food below:
+Reach out to us or see more about our work in food below.

 Our latest report, The Future of Food, explores this question and reviews the current state of the market.